 When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
 Both benign and malignant brain tumors cause symptoms and need treatment.

 Brain and spinal cord tumors can occur in both adults and children.
 However, treatment for children may be different than treatment for adults.
 (See the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview for more information on the treatment of children.)

 For information about lymphoma that begins in the brain, see the PDQ summary on Primary CNS Lymphoma Treatment.

 A brain tumor that starts in another part of the body and spreads to the brain is called a metastatic tumor.

-The types of cancer that commonly spread to the brain are melanoma and cancer of the breast, colon, lung, and unknown primary site.
-The types of cancer that commonly spread to the spinal cord are lymphoma and cancer of the lung, breast, and prostate.
-About half of metastatic brain and spinal cord tumors are caused by lung cancer.
+About half of metastatic brain tumors are from lung cancer.
+Other types of cancer that commonly spread to the brain are melanoma and cancer of the breast, colon, kidney, nasopharynx, and unknown primary site.
 Leukemia, lymphoma, breast cancer, and gastrointestinal cancer may spread to the leptomeninges (the two innermost membranes covering the brain and spinal cord).

-See the following PDQ summaries for more information on cancers that commonly spread to the brain and spinal cord:
+See the following for more information from PDQ about cancers that commonly spread to the brain or spinal cord: